Free Case Evaluation

 👉Also Read: Does Severance Pay Stop When You Get a New Job?
 Insights from a New York Severance Attorney

-The passage of the No Severance Ultimatums Act represents a significant shift in employment law.
-It finally puts procedural power back in the hands of employees.
-But laws only work when enforced.
+The proposed No Severance Ultimatums Act represents a potential shift in employment law, aiming to give more procedural power to employees.
+However, laws only work when enforced.
 With Levine & Blit at your side, you will have a powerful legal ally ready to defend your rights, negotiate your best deal, and position you for future success.

 Don’t leave your severance and your future to chance.
 Call us at 646-461-6838 or contact us online to set up a confidential consultation.